jcomellas/kvlists/README.md

 key/value pairs.
 Each key in the `Path` can be a name (`atom()` or `binary()`);
 a positive integer (using 1-based indexing); or a tuple that looks like `{Key, ElementId}`.
-If the latter path key is used, then the function will try to match the element in a list whose `Key` has the value `ElementId` and continue the lookup with the following path key.
+If the latter path key is used, then the function will try to match the element (tuple) in a list whose `Key` has the value `ElementId` and continue the lookup with the following path key.
 If no value is found corresponding to the `Path` then `[]` is returned.

 #### Specification